ibm-cloud-docs/gateway-appliance/access-gateway-details.md

 1. Choose **Network > Gateway Appliances**.
 1. Click the name of the network gateway that you want to view to access the Gateway Appliance Details page.

-Use the Bulk Actions feature to take action on multiple VLANs at the same time.
+Use the Bulk Actions feature to act on multiple VLANs at the same time.